China client case studies

 - A credit certificate for our Client issued within the past three months;

 - The name approval from the Tianjin Municipal Administrative Bureau for Industry and Commerce.

 These documents, as well as the translated Proposal, were submitted to the Tianjin provincial government, which gave its approval approximately one month after submission.

 The next step was to apply for a business registration license from the Tianjin Municipal Administrative Bureau for Industry and Commerce.
 Approval was granted 15 days later, and a 30-year Business License certificate was issued and collected by Healy Consultants Shanghai-based staff, who had traveled up to Tianjin to manage this part of the engagement.
 Over the next four weeks, our team registered the WOFE with the State Tax Bureau (which has an office in Tianjin), the Tianjin Tax Bureau, the Foreign Exchange Control Authority and Customs Authority in Tianjin.

 Only once all the approvals had been obtained was it possible to approach Standard Chartered Bank in Beijing to apply for a corporate bank account for the WOFE.
 Our Shanghai team prepared an account application, and sent this, along with supporting corporate documents and approval certificates, to the bank.
 Four weeks later our Client had received bank account numbers, and this marked the end of this phase of the engagement.

 Healy Consultants continues to provide post-incorporation services for our Client.
-We have been negotiating with the Tianjin Tax Bureau for tax breaks for our Client’s WOFE, and our Shanghai team has been helping our Client secure a suitable site for the manufacturing facility, construction on which is due to start in early 2008.
+We have been negotiating with the Tianjin Tax Bureau for tax breaks for our Client’s WOFE, and our Shanghai team has been helping our Client secure a suitable site for the manufacturing facility.

 Innovative global consulting company sets up Shanghai WOFE